handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ## Performance

-Your app performance won't be affected in any meaningful way though.
+Your app performance won't be affected in any meaningful way.
 Biggest bit is additional memory used for your re-compiled code.
 Won't be visuble unless you make 100s of changes in same play-session.

 ## Limitations
-There are some limitation due to the method taken
+There are some limitation due to the approach taken bu the tool to hot-reload your scripts.

-### Debugger can't be attached to changed files
-Right now if you hot-reloaded a file your debug breakpoints will no longer be hit
+### Breakpoints in hot-reloaded scripts won't be hit, sorry!

+- only for the scripts you changed, others will work
+- with how quick it compiles and reloads you may not even need a debugger

 ### Passing `this` reference to method that expect concrete class implementation
 It'll throw compilation error `The best overloaded method match for xxx has some invalid arguments` - this is due to the fact that changed code is technically different type.